Somonntc/10_Hiragana_Classification/README.md

 # 10 Hiragana Classification using Kuzushiji datasets

+Personal work to learn about deep learning and image classification.

 The model result with an accuracy of 94.91%
 I used the MNIST digital recognition neural network.